top of page

 How does sulforaphane fit into a healthy lifestyle?

-While we can’t rely on sulforaphane alone as a cancer prevention strategy, it’s a great addition to your overall health and wellbeing ‘toolbox.’
-Including a variety of phytonutrients from plant-based foods - like vegetables, fruits, whole grains, soy foods, pulses, nuts, seeds, herbs, and spices - is the best way to support your health.
-Many of these phytonutrients are known for their antioxidant, anti-inflammatory, and anti-cancer properties.
+While we can’t rely on sulforaphane alone as a cancer prevention strategy, it can be a really helpful addition to your health and wellbeing ‘toolbox’.
+A broad mix of phytonutrients from plant-based foods – vegetables, fruits, whole grains, soy foods, pulses, nuts, seeds, herbs, and spices – works together to support your health.

-It’s also important to include enough protein and calories in your diet to help support your immune system, maintain muscle mass, and keep your energy levels up.
+Alongside this, having enough protein and calories helps maintain muscle mass, support your immune system, and keep your energy levels steady.

 Ingredients